 - For a thinner consistency, remove the mixture from the heat immediately after it melts and let cool (do not boil).

-- This recipe makes about 3 cups of hot fudge.
+- This recipe makes about 3 cups of hot fudge sauce.
 You can cut it in half or double the recipe depending on how much you need.

-- Drizzle over a banana split or bowl of homemade ice cream.
+- Drizzle over a banana split or a bowl of homemade ice cream.

-- Serve as a topping over a chocolate soufflé, slow cooker chocolate cake or pizookie
+- Serve as a topping over slow cooker chocolate cake or pizookie

-- Use it to make a classic ice cream cake or oreo ice cream cake
+- Use it to make Oreo ice cream cake or this Mississippi mud pie!

 Ingredients